 Fixed Pressure Machines

 By contrast, a fixed pressure device needs to be set at a specific air pressure that is right for the patient.
 This air pressure is usually obtained through the sleep data produced when that patient hired an automatic device before hand or from an in lab titration test.
 Fixed pressure devices are cheaper than automatic devices however it is old technology.
 Annual re-testing of pressure levels is recommended to ensure that as time goes by and our body changes, the pressure will still be adequate to treat us.
 Fixed pressure scripts are generally prescribed by a sleep physician or medical professional.

 Automatic machines are typically much more expensive to purchase than fixed pressure or CPAP machines as their technology far exceeds that of a fixed pressure machine.
 With recent market changes and the popularity of automatic devices, the price gap has reduced significantly.
 This makes owning an auto much more affordable.
-The algorithm in automatic devices will mean that even as weight, alcohol consumption and medical conditions change, an automatic machine will adjust will continually adjust to optimize therapy.
+The algorithm in automatic devices will mean that even as weight, alcohol consumption and medical conditions change, an automatic machine will continually adjust to optimize therapy.

 The importance of a qualified clinician

 It should be noted that regardless of the device chosen, none of them are set and forget straight out of the box.
 There are many manual tweaks that may need to be made to ensure maximum comfort.
 For example, if the start pressure is too low, it will feel like you can’t get enough air and it will be harder to get to sleep.
 If the start pressure is too high, it may feel like you can’t exhale.
 There are also comfort settings such as humidity level, pressure relief settings and even physical machine placement in the bedroom that can make all the difference toward achieving a successful result.
 The point is that it’s important to have a qualified clinician to help with the right setup of your device and ongoing monitoring to help optimize comfort and results.